US college enrollment another victim of COVID? | DW | 18.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-For a decade, US student enrollment numbers in college undergraduate programs have been headed down.
-With wages up, even more would-be students seem addicted to paychecks instead of more education.
+For a decade, US student enrollment numbers in undergraduate programs have been headed down.
+With wages up, ever more would-be students seem addicted to paychecks rather than higher education.

 Higher education has long been seen as the way to get a good job.
 Many job descriptions explicitly list a college degree as a prerequisite.
-Despite this, student enrollment in undergraduate programs has been gradually falling for the past decade.
-The coronavirus gave it an extra push downward.
+Despite this, student enrollment in undergraduate programs has been gradually falling for the past decade, with the coronavirus pandemic giving it an extra push downward.

 Since fall 2019, overall undergraduate enrollment at US colleges fell by 6.6% to just a little over 14.4 million full- and part-time students, according to the nonprofit National Student Clearing House Research Center.
-That calculates to over 1 million fewer students than two years ago.
+That equates to more than 1 million fewer students than two years ago.

-Public colleges and universities that offer four-year bachelor's programs and private for-profit schools have all experienced a decline in student numbers.
-Community colleges, which mainly offer two-year associate programs and often serve low income students, students of color and older students, have been hit the hardest with a 13% drop in enrollment.
+Public colleges and universities offering four-year bachelor's programs and private for-profit schools have all experienced a decline in student numbers.
+Community colleges, which mainly offer two-year associate programs and often serve low-income students, students of color and older students, have been hit the hardest, with a 13% drop in enrollment.

 But if schooling is so important, why are fewer students signing up?
 And what does this mean for their future and the economy?